splunk/public-o11y-docs/gdi/get-data-in/rum/ios/rum-ios-data-model.rst

 Instrumentation attributes
 ==============================================

-The iOS RUM agent collects the following data using its instrumentations.
+The iOS RUM library collects the following data using its instrumentations.
 To activate or deactivate specific instrumentations, see :ref:`ios-rum-instrumentation-settings`.

 Crash reporting
 ----------------------------------------------------

-The iOS RUM agent adds the following crash reporting attributes to spans that represent uncaught exceptions:
+The iOS RUM library adds the following crash reporting attributes to spans that represent uncaught exceptions:

 .. list-table::
    :widths: 20 10 70